 Cold is a dangerous element, so don't let hypothermia catch you!

 With decreased blood supply to the skin, the far reaches of the body's circulation are at risk for damage.
 Fingers, toes, ears, and nose are the first parts of the body to be at risk for frostbite.
-Without adequate blood supply to provide internal heat, water crystals in the tissue can form small ice crystals and the first signs of frostbite begin.
-The skin becomes cold, numb, and hard.
+Without adequate blood supply to provide internal heat, water in the tissue can form small ice crystals and the first signs of frostbite begin.
+The skin may become cold, numb, and hard.
 The hands or feet can become clumsy and after a time, the skin can blister.

 What is hypothermia?

 The electrical conducting systems of the brain and heart are very sensitive to decreasing core body temperatures and start to fail as the body cools.
 Hypothermia is defined as a body temperature less than 95 F (35 C), and signs and symptoms of mild hypothermia are lethargy and confusion.
 The colder the body gets, the more confused the person gets, and decision making begins to suffer.
 Instead of coming out of the cold, apathy sets in and the patient may become delirious.

 The decrease in brain function occurs in direct relationship to the decrease in body temperature (the colder the body, the less the brain function).
 Brain function stops at a core temperature of 68 F (20 C).